 All butterflies fly, but not everything that flies is a butterfly.

-file.htmactually are not URNs, because URNs are required to use a special notation with
+Fragments likefile.htmactually are not URNs, because URNs are required to use a special notation with urn: in the beginning.

 RFC 3986 is from 2005, so presumably they’re saying URI is the preferred term after that point.

 Future specifications and related documentation should use the general term “URI” rather than the more restrictive terms “URL” and “URN”